just a stop-gap procedure. There must be some fundamental change in our ideas, probably

 Unfortunately for me, though, most practitioners in the field appear not be be bothered about the inconsistencies in quantum field theory, and regard my solitary campaign against infinite subtractions at best as a humdrum tidying-up exercise and at worst a direct and personal threat to their livelihood.
 I admit to being taken aback by some of the reactions I have had.
 In the vast majority of cases, the issue is not even up for discussion.

 The explanation for this opposition is perhaps to be found on the physics Nobel prize web site.
-The five prizes awarded for quantum field theory are all for work that is heavily dependent on renormalization.
+The six prizes awarded for quantum field theory are all for work that is heavily dependent on renormalization.
 These are as follows:

 For those of you who are swayed by arguments from authority (I like to think that I am not one of them, by the way), one could almost make the case against renormalization on these grounds.
-Backing the view of one Nobel prizewinner (Dirac) against the twelve listed above could be justified by saying that excluding Feynman - who in any case had plenty of doubts about renormalization - Dirac made more impact on physics than the others put together6.
+Backing the view of one Nobel prizewinner (Dirac) against the fourteen listed above could be justified by saying that excluding Feynman - who in any case had plenty of doubts about renormalization - Dirac made more impact on physics than the others put together7.